-Look At Your Fish: Drawing to become a better observer, in the field, lab, and studio.
+become a better observer in the field, lab, and studio.

-Looking is one thing, but drawing can be intimidating for the novice.
-This workshop is intended to demystify the drawing process.
+Drawing can be intimidating for the novice.
+My workshops demystify the drawing process.
 With simple tools and techniques, I will share skills to enable anyone to make useful, informative sketches in the field and lab, enhancing your research and study in ecology, evolution, and organismal biology.